Genesis — The Bible Teaching Commentary

 Desires have their good place in our lives.
 God has given us these desires to help us explore and discover different ways that He has wonderfully provided for us.
 But when we step into illegitimate ways as defined by God to fulfill them, then the desires lead us into sinful decisions where we disobey God and find fulfillment our own way.
 This ‘choice’ is what characterizes our modern world.

 We should not think that her decision was lopsided against her favor.
-God, actually, had heavily prepared the first couple with many wonderful words, acts and reminders of His care for them.
+God, actually, had heavily prepared the first couple with many wonderful words, acts, and reminders of His care for them.
 They had every reason to trust God.
 After all, He just gave Adam that special woman!
-Here are a few items that fostered a right decision.
+Here are a few items that fostered the right decision.

-2. The Lord provide clear and unambiguous words as to what was right and wrong.
+- The Lord provided clear and unambiguous words as to what was right and wrong.

 So why did Eve still sin?
-She allowed herself to focus on what was not true and therefore was unable to allow that which she knew to be true to properly shape her decision.
+She allowed herself to focus on what was not true and, therefore, was unable to allow that which she knew to be true to properly shape her decision.
 Adam was a different case.
 Eve was deceived, but Adam chose to go along with Eve.
 Perhaps he thought that he would lose Eve.
-His sin was the worse and brought the world into sin.
+His sin was the worst and brought the world into sin.

 For it was Adam who was first created, and then Eve.
 And it was not Adam who was deceived, but the woman being quite deceived, fell into transgression (1 Timothy 2:13-14).